message/iata/NZ.md

 - passengers with a transit visa issued by New Zealand.
 4. Passengers are not allowed to transit through New Zealand to Australia, Cook Isl. or Niue if they are arriving from Australia, Cook Isl. or Niue.
 5. Passengers are not allowed to transit through New Zealand to China (People's Rep.).
+- This does not apply to nationals of China (People’s Rep.) arriving from Cook Isl., Fiji, Niue, Samoa, Tonga or Vanuatu.
 6. Transit is only allowed at Auckland (AKL) for maximum 24 hours.
 7. Passengers transiting through New Zealand to Australia must have a confirmed onward ticket on a red zone flight within 14 days.
 8. Passengers must have a negative COVID-19 test result.
 Tests accepted are: antigen, LAMP, PCR and RT-PCR tests.
 The test must have been taken at most 72 hours before departure from the first embarkation point.
 More details can be found at <a href="https://tinyurl.com/39tsn56h">https://tinyurl.com/39tsn56h</a> .